 When deciding to replace natural teeth, there are some important differences between traditional dentures and implant supported dentures.
-So, what are implant supported dentures?
 Having all the facts about both options can help you decide on which option fits best with your individual situation regarding lifestyle and budget.

 Unlike traditional dentures, implant-supported dentures do not rest on the gums.
 Implant-supported dentures are attached to implants which support the dentures.
 The initial investment for implant supported dentures is usually more than traditional dentures.